Last updated: 25-09-2025. From web page: Food and nutrition curriculum support.

 • Activity adding googly eyes to card people, and sticking to dark card / paper background to demonstrate seeing in the dark

-Yellow (mango) Skin Yellow fruits contain lots of vitamin C and beta-carotene, a form of vitamin A, which helps us keep our skin healthy Fruit can help us have healthy skin
+Yellow (mango) Skin Yellow fruits contain lots of vitamin C and beta-carotene, a form of vitamin A, which helps us keep our skin healthy Yellow fruits are our skin helpers

 • Talk about what skin does and why we need our skin